georlav/bitstamp/README.md

 # Bitstamp
-An extensive client implementation of the Bitstamp API using Go
+An extensive client implementation of the Bitstamp API using Go.

+## Examples
+Please check the [examples_test.go](examples_test.go) file for some basic usage examples.

 ## Endpoint Support